 Students may bring food and beverages to campus.
 Masks may be removed while eating.
 However, before and after eating a meal, face masks/coverings must be worn.
 Social distancing must be maintained when seated with others while eating.

 Food must be consumed in appropriate areas, such as the campus dining areas.
-Eating in labs, shops and active classes in not permitted.
-While eating, you must be stationary (not moving through hallways or other spaces).
+Eating in labs, shops and classrooms in not permitted.

 Typically you will need access to the following items for the best online learning experience:

 If you do not have a computer to participate in online/remote classes, our campus computer labs will be set up with social distancing for use on both campuses.
 If you have technology concerns, please contact your advisor or instructor.

 No. You can log in to your zoom account using your StarID and StarID password.
 If you do not know or cannot remember your StarID or password, please visit starid.minnstate.edu for assistance.

 Please send questions to email@example.com